From "just purchase this" to structure: How AI is revolutionizing the specification of requirements

 What the AI agents do:

-- Recognize gaps or contradictions in demand reports
+- Identify gaps or contradictions in requisitions

 - Ask specific questions for clarification

-- Automatically assign product groups, EKORG etc.
+- Automatically assign material groups, purchasing organizations, etc.

 For the purchaser, this means no more manual rework.
 The request for quotation is prepared – the RFQ process can start immediately.